-- Fees associated with Regents' Online Degree Program (RODP) courses;
+Fees associated with Regents' Online Degree Program (RODP) courses; Online fees; Fees

-- Fees associated with general, participatory, physical education (PHED) courses.
+associated with general, participatory, physical education (PHED) courses.
+In the

 MINIMUM ENROLLMENT: To remain in good academic standing with an honors program, students on scholarship are required to enroll in a minimum of 15 credits, and those not receiving an honors scholarship must enroll in a minimum of 12 credits, each regular semester (fall, spring).
 Students working on their Senior Honors Thesis, who have completed all other requirements for graduation, may be permitted to enroll in fewer than 15 credits, but not less than 12 credits, for one capstone semester.
 Permission to waive the minimum enrollment requirement must be requested by the student in advance of the semester in consideration.
 Students enrolling in less than 15 credits without prior approval are subject to probation (see below).